 The video set off a world of speculations as people tried to make sense of why the unidentified staff member might've fallen asleep while in the process of preparing a sandwich

-A TikTok user got a bit more than they'd bargained for on their sandwich at Subway store recently when the staff member preparing their meal dozed off while on the job.
+A TikTok user got a bit more than they'd bargained for on their sandwich at a Subway store when the staff member preparing their meal dozed off while on the job.
 The understandably taken aback customer managed to capture the unexpected sight on camera which, since being posted on social media, has sparked a heated debate online with netizens expressing concern for the Subway worker.
-The video — posted on TikTok earlier this week — set off a world of speculations as people tried to make sense of why the unidentified staff member might've fallen asleep while in the process of preparing a sandwich.
+The video — posted on TikTok — set off a world of speculations as people tried to make sense of why the unidentified staff member might've fallen asleep while in the process of preparing a sandwich.

 It eventually made its way to Twitter where a user, @iJustBeKoolin, claimed that the incident occurred at a Subway in Oregon.
 While some thought the video was hilarious, others found it to be heartbreaking.
 "This is actually really sad.
 I can’t imagine how underslept she is.
 Not to mention the wage people get paid at Subway...
 She deserves better," wrote a TikTok user named Monique Emilia.
 Skincare influencer Hyram expressed similar sentiments in a comment which reads: "Poor thing...
 Can’t imagine how underslept she is, we’re too hard on service workers."

 YouTuber Garrett Watts agreed, writing: "Man this is more heartbreaking than anything.
 I hope she's ok."
 According to Business Insider, the average hourly wage of a Subway worker was reportedly anywhere between $8 and $9 in 2019; considerably lower than the $15 per hour demanded by the Fight for $15 movement.
-This movement, which involves fast-food workers, home health aides, child care teachers, airport workers, adjunct professors, retail employees, and more, points out that while "low-wage employers everywhere are making billions of dollars in profit and pushing off costs onto taxpayers," those who do the actual labor are left struggling to make ends meet.
+This movement, which involves fast-food workers, home health aides, childcare teachers, airport workers, adjunct professors, retail employees, and more, points out that while "low-wage employers everywhere are making billions of dollars in profit and pushing off costs onto taxpayers," those who do the actual labor are left struggling to make ends meet.

 stopped to Subway in Oregon before I head back to Louisiana and BRUHHHHH! 😒 pic.twitter.com/W7YACCa9r4— There will NEVER be another Bean. (@iJustBeKoolin) November 16, 2020